Attorneys for Long Term Disability for Lyme Disease

 How We Can Help

 To file an insurance claim for Lyme disease or to appeal a claim that has been denied, you should have knowledgeable legal counsel at your side that consistently produces results.
-At Abell and Capitan Law, we believe that you should receive the insurance you paid for if you need it.
+At Capitan Law, we believe that you should receive the insurance you paid for if you need it.
 You should not have to suffer because the insurance company thinks your disease is “easy to treat.”
 If you believe that Lyme disease is the cause of your current inability to work, you need an aggressive disability attorney in your corner.

-Contact Abell and Capitan Law right away if your disability claim has been denied.
+Contact Capitan Law right away if your disability claim has been denied.
 We will help you gather the evidence you need to appeal your claim.
 Call (267) 419-7888 for a confidential consultation about your case today.